Showing posts with label statistics. Show all posts

 Why independence fails

 Prior to 1992, the insurance industry had relatively simple risk models.
 They assumed independence; an assumption that worked well for some time.
 In an average year, they knew roughly how many claims there would be for houses, cars etc. Car insurance claims were independent of house insurance claims that in turn were independent of municipal and corporate insurance claims and so on.
+They were independent, at least in part, because there was no common causal mechanism.

 When hurricane Andrew hit Florida in 1992, it destroyed houses, cars, schools, hospitals etc. across multiple towns.
 The assumption of independence just wasn't true in this case.
 The insurance claims were sky high and bankrupted several companies.